lorispuchol/BADASS/P2/README.md

 - Serves as the bridge between your local network and your ISP
 - Many modern devices are "modem-router combos."

-__6. Switch (layer 2: MAC)__: A device that connects multiple devices (computers, printers, servers) within a LAN and intelligently forwards data to the correct destination using MAC addresses
+__6. Switch (Layer 2: MAC)__: A device that connects multiple devices (computers, printers, servers) within a LAN and intelligently forwards data to the correct destination using MAC addresses
+- spine-and-leaf topology (leaf = top of rack switch, spine = core switch)

 __7. Virtual LAN (VLAN)__: A logically segmented network within a physical LAN that groups devices together (even if they are connected to the same switch)
 - Limits broadcast traffic to only devices within the same VLAN